Juliana Alves

-Juliana Alves de Oliveira (born May 3, 1982) is a Brazilian actress and model, known to participate in the reality show Big Brother Brasil 3 in 2003.
-Juliana won a spot in the program almost by accident: during a concert singer Luiz Melodia, she was approached by a producer of TV Globo, who invited her for an interview.
-This last step, Juliana participated in various tests, to be chosen.
+Juliana Alves de Oliveira (born 3 May 1982) is a Brazilian actress, known to participate in the reality show Big Brother Brasil 3 in 2003.
+Alves won a spot in the program almost by accident: during a concert singer Luiz Melodia, she was approached by a producer of TV Globo, who invited her for an interview.
+This last step, Alves participated in various tests, to be chosen.

 Biography

 Early life, career and Big Brother Brasil

 Alves was born in Rio de Janeiro on May 3, 1982, daughter of teacher Fátima Machado and psychologist Sebastião Oliveira.
 From the beginning literacy by the third year of high school she studied at the Colégio Pedro II.
 At 18, she was a volunteer and one of the health workers project Gymkhana-Aids information ONG Criola, who fights against prejudice to black women.
 She graduated in Escola de Serviço Social da Universidade Federal do Rio de Janeiro.
 She studied dance, and her teacher nominated her to a famous choreographer, then starting as a dancer in Domingão do Faustão, doing amateur theater and advertising campaigns.

 In 2002, Ahmed was approached by producers of reality show Big Brother Brasil after several tests and was confirmed in the third edition of the program.
 While in reality remained, she received immunity in the second week, was the third angel and group leader on Wednesday, winning a car as a gift for winning proof.
 Was eliminated in the sixth week after facing Dhomini Ferreira in the wall, and he later edition of the winner.
 After the actress out of Big Brother Brasil, she was invited to the novel Chocolate com Pimenta, where he played "the young fighter" Selma.
 With the end of the telenovela, was off work and joined in Psychology at the Rio de Janeiro State University with the quota system for blacks.